adadouche/demo-iot-automotive-simulator/docs/manual-install.md

 [Bask to the top](#table-of-contents)

-## Verify the setup
+## Verify the Amazon DCV setup

-You can now verify that the setup has been completed sucessfully.

-### Amazon DCV

-You can verify that all processes are running using the following command:
+You can verify that all Amazon DCV processes are running using the following command:

 ```sh
 ps -edf | grep dcv